-If you or a loved one has suffered a serious injury while riding a motorcycle, consider contacting a Sarasota motorcycle accident attorney to discuss your case.
-Call our Sarasota office at 941-238-0093 to schedule a free consultation or get in touch using our contact form.
+If you or a loved one has suffered a severe injury while riding a motorcycle, consider contacting a Sarasota motorcycle accident attorney to discuss your case.
+Call our Sarasota office at 941-238-0093 to schedule a free consultation, or get in touch using our contact form.

 Motorcyclists lack the protection of an enclosed vehicle, so they're more likely to be injured or killed while on the road.

 Research shows that other motorists are at fault in more than half of all multi-vehicle accidents involving motorcycles.
 Motorcycle riders are 27 times more likely to die in an accident and five times more likely to be injured than passenger car occupants.

 The most common cause of accidents involving motorcycles is driver negligence.
 When the driver of a passenger vehicle fails to exercise caution while driving, they place everyone around them at risk of serious harm, especially motorcyclists.
 Common acts of negligence include:

 A total of 4,985 motorcyclists died in crashes across the country in 2018.
 Motorcycle deaths accounted for 14 percent of all motor vehicle crashes in 2018 and were more than double the number of motorcyclist deaths in 1997.

 A motorcycle doesn’t have airbag support or other collision protections like cars.
 Protective gear—like a helmet, gloves, and special clothing—can only do so much to prevent injury.
 Injuries can range from minor to disabling, such as:

 The Centers for Disease Control and Prevention (CDC) defines a TBI as a bump, blow, or jolt to the head, or penetrating head injury that disrupts normal brain function.
 Helmets are about 37 percent effective in preventing motorcycle deaths and about 67 percent effective in preventing brain injuries.
 While a helmet provides a certain level of protection, the force of a collision can still result in a TBI.